It's So Hard

 "It's So Hard" is a song written and performed by John Lennon, which first appeared on his 1971 album Imagine.
 Shortly after the album's release, the song was issued as the B-side to the single "Imagine".
 In Mexico, it was released on an EP with "Imagine", "Oh My Love" and "Gimme Some Truth".
-In 1986, a live performance from 30 August 1972 was issued on Lennon's live album Live in New York City.
+In February 1986, a live performance from 30 August 1972 was issued on Lennon's live album Live in New York City.

 Lyrics and music

 According to author John Blaney, the lyrics of "It's So Hard" represent a summary of Lennon's struggle with life's difficulties.
 The lyrics describe one of Lennon's attitudes towards life, complaining about difficulties and the need to eat and love, commenting that sometimes things get so difficult he wants to stop trying; he ultimately finds solace with his lover.
 Author Andrew Grant Jackson interprets the song as demonstrating the difficulty in achieving the utopia-style vision in his song "Imagine", which was released as the A-side of the single including "It's So Hard", due to the drudgery of everyday life.
 The song incorporates double entendres such as "going down", which is used to mean "giving up" early in the song, but refers to oral sex later in the song.
 The title phrase serves as a sexual double entendre when used in the portion of the song describing when the singer is with his lover and things are good.

 "It's So Hard" is a rocking blues-style tune.
 Record World described it as "a rocker."

 Music critic Wilfrid Mellers considers the vocal line to be based on gospel and soul music, but states that the song's use of sharpened fourths and false relations gives it a "harsh rock-bottom reality comparable with that of genuine, primitive blues".
 Rolling Stone critic David Fricke describes it as being "like 'Yer Blues' from The Beatles, with an ironed-out beat and hearty blasts of tenor saxophone".